tldrcode/tldrcode.com/_languages/c.markdown

   Example: |
            int primes[10] = {2, 3, 5, 7, 11, 13, 17, 19, 23, 29};
            int five = primes[2];
+  Example_Description: Creates and array then indexes on that array

 - Type: Struct
   Description: Declares a data type with several member variables.
 Structs are used to group variables together.